funkyremi/vscode-google-translate/README.md

 Pull request are welcome.
 Fork the project, clone it, install dependencies `npm i` and start coding :-).

+If you want to make changes to the code hovering translations.
+Please run "npm run compile" from the root in order to compile the typescript part of the codebase.

 ## Give five stars 🤩

 If you like it, [rate it](https://marketplace.visualstudio.com/items?itemName=funkyremi.vscode-google-translate&ssr=false#review-details)